mirisuzanne/miriamsuzanne/content/art/theater/vm.rst

 .. _It Grows Wild: https://www.facebook.com/itgrowswild/

+Despite undergoing bottom surgery recently,
+I didn't want to perpetuate a
+narrative that *surgery makes us women*.
+Instead,
+this monologue is almost entirely based on my pre-surgery experience of having an "inverted" vagina.

-In my mind it has a subtitle:
+In my mind the subtitle should be:
 `Why Is No One Talking About The Mouthfeel?`_
 Parts of it
 (especially the opening)
+will be familiar
-are familiar if you've read my work.
+if you've read my work.
 Most of it is new material.

 .. _`Why Is No One Talking About The Mouthfeel?`: https://www.youtube.com/watch?v=j1dJ8whOM8E